balena-io/balena-sdk/README.md

 You can also, optionally, set the `RESINTEST_API_URL` environment variable in order to run the tests using a different API backend (eg: `https://api.resinstaging.io`).

+You can persist these settings by putting them all into a `.env` file in the root of this repo, in [dotenv](https://www.npmjs.com/package/dotenv) format (`KEY=VALUE\n`).
+This will be automatically detected and used in the tests.
+Make sure you don't accidentally commit this file (`.env` by default is gitignored, so hopefully this should be difficult).

 Run the test suite by doing:

 ```sh